Quick Take

-The killer whale, or orca, is not actually a whale, but the biggest specie of dolphin, as they belong to the family Delphinidae.
-Other dolphin species named after whales include the short-finned and long-finned pilot whales.
-Orcas are one of the most recognizable sea creatures with their distinguished black bodies, with white bellies.
-Furthermore, they have a cape or saddle on their backs in the form of a gray patch.
-It’s located just behind the dorsal fin.
-Their unique coloring is a form of camouflage as the pattern obscures the outline of their bodies but contradicts the body shape.
-Therefore, their prey usually doesn’t realize these predators are close until it’s too late.
+It may be hard to see their total size from the water, but on average, orcas (Orcinus orca) are as long as a small school bus.
+The killer whale, or orca, is not actually a whale, but the biggest species of dolphin, as they belong to the family Delphinidae.
+Orcas are one of the most recognizable sea creatures with their distinctive black bodies, white bellies, and gray markings behind the dorsal fin.
+Their unique coloring is a form of camouflage, as the pattern obscures the outline of their bodies so their prey doesn’t realize these predators are close until it’s too late.
 While it’s common knowledge that orcas are large, just how big do they get?
-Below is a killer whale size comparison.
-Learn all there is to know about these whales.
+Read on to find out.

 Killer Whale Size